danielmarbach/Await.HeadExplosion/Presentation/README.md

 - It defeats the purpose of async when async is called from sync code
 - It is dangerous to call async code from sync code, it can lead to deadlocks.

+## UnobservedException

+- Only when the finalizers are run the unobserved exception is thrown

 ## ConfigureAwait

 - `ConfigureAwait` controls whether context capturing is enabled